decred/dcrdocs/docs/advanced/navigating-politeia-data.md

 ### Voting and comment data

-Data on proposal comments and votes is updated hourly during the proposal's life cycle.
-Every hour, for each proposal in the "pre-voting" stage (proposal is open for comments, but author has not yet triggered a vote) or "active voting" stage (proposal is being voted on currently), a git commit is made updating each proposal's `comments.journal` file and (if proposal is in active voting stage) its `ballot.journal` file ---versions of the proposal submitted prior to the version that is voted on will only have a `comments.journal` file.
-Commits are made every hour because making a git commit is expensive performance-wise, and making a commit for every vote and comment would not be practical.
+A git commit is made every hour for each active proposal to update the `comments.journal` file.
+If voting has started on a proposal, the same commit will also be used to update its `ballot.journal` file.
+The hourly commits are stopped once the voting has been completed and all votes have been recorded in git.
+Commits are made every hour because making a git commit is expensive performance-wise and making a commit for every vote and comment would not be practical.
 Additionally, grouping votes in hourly commits helps protect the privacy of ticketholders.

 ### Vote data